babylonhealth/ios-playbook/TechnicalDocuments/Proposals/ScreenLifecycleObservation.md

 _[1] This holds until it is removed from its container indefinitely._
 _[2] This holds until it is presented by any container again._

+### Excluding `viewDidLoad`.
+The `didLoad` status is not included as part of the mechanism.

+It should be aware that `willAppear && isBeingPresentedInitially == true` is not equivalent to `didLoad`, because:

+1. a screen may be presented again by any given container after it is removed from one; and
+2. a screen need not be immediately presented after `viewDidLoad`.

+Moreover, in terms of practical necessity, `didLoad` may not offer substantial differentiation over simply having those trigger executed as part of the initializer of the view model.
+That is unless we consider instantiations of the view model and the `BoxViewController` might be far apart in time from each other, but this is however observed to be generally non existing in practical uses.

 ## Impact on existing codebase